-Supervisors should be approachable and have a degree of humility, an openness to learning and an interest in supporting junior staff members and volunteers to grow and develop.
+Supervisors should be approachable and have a degree of humility, an openness to learning and an interest in supporting less experienced staff members and volunteers to grow and develop in their development and growth.

 Interviewers should observe the extent to which candidates demonstrate basic helping skills, such as active listening.
 To screen for humility, interviewers may seek examples of where the individual credits the work of their colleagues and others.